 The Student Disability Services office is here to help students with disabilities obtain access to academic and programmatic services at the university.
-Our goal is to provide quality service in a supportive, courteous and timely manner.
-This section of the website is designed to provide a thorough understanding of the policies and procedures, as well as rights and responsibilities of students with disabilities.
+Our goal is to provide quality service in a supportive, courteous, and timely manner.
+This section of the website is designed to provide a thorough understanding of the policies and procedures as well as rights and responsibilities of students with disabilities.

 A person with a disability is anyone with a physical or mental impairment that substantially limits one or more major life activities, such as walking, seeing, learning, hearing, speaking, or breathing.
 A person is also protected under the ADA if he or she has a record of a disability or is regarded as having a disability and is thus discriminated against.
 It is important to know that disabilities can be both visible and hidden; that is, many disabilities may not be obvious to an observer.
 These can include epilepsy, diabetes, and certain vision-based disabilities.
 People can also have multiple disabilities, such as being both legally blind and hard-of-hearing.

 The Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Federal Rehabilitation Act of 1973 were developed to help individuals avoid discrimination based on their disability status.
-These laws provide guidelines for public and private agencies to provide access to individuals with disabilities.
-The ADA upholds and extends the standards covered in Section 504, including the definition of what constitutes a disability, what is a reasonable accommodation in terms of providing equal access, and an explanation of the civil rights' protections of individuals with disabilities.
+These laws offer guidelines for public and private agencies to provide access to individuals with disabilities.
+The ADA upholds and extends the standards covered in Section 504, including the definition of what constitutes a disability, what is a reasonable accommodation in terms of providing equal access, and an explanation of the civil rights protections of individuals with disabilities.

 New York, NY 10011